Gerschtli/enable-packages/README.md

 ## Usage

-Add all packages, which you want to enable per project, in the list of `optionalPackages` in your `~/.atom/config.cson`
+Add all packages, which you want to enable per project, in the list of optional packages in the package config or manually in the list of `enable-packages.optionalPackages` in your `~/.atom/config.cson` like:
-like:
 ```cson
 "*":
   "enable-packages":